jprochazk/hebi/README.md

 Currently, the VM uses reference counting as its garbage collection strategy, but the plan is to [implement a tracing garbage collector](https://github.com/jprochazk/hebi/issues/6) at some point.
 Some possible approaches are described in [LuaJIT's wiki](http://web.archive.org/web/20220524034527/http://wiki.luajit.org/New-Garbage-Collector).

+### Why Hebi?

+I thought it was appropritate, because the language is in the Python family, and Hebi (蛇) means snake in Japanese.

 ### License

 Licensed under either of